Did you know that some vehicles are entitled to roadtax reduction and exemption?

 - Companies that use vehicles within a limited area of operation such as on a farm

-- Welfare or religios organisations that own hearses (vehicles for conveying the coffin at the funeral)
+- Welfare or religious organisations that own hearses (vehicles for conveying the coffin at the funeral)

 - National/State Public Library that owns vehicles used as mobile libraries